phalcon-orphanage/docs/en/reference/db.rst

     echo "Final Time: ", $profile->getFinalTime(), "\n";
     echo "Total Elapsed Time: ", $profile->getTotalElapsedSeconds(), "\n";

-You can also create your own profile class based on :doc:`Phalcon_Db_Profiler <../api/Phalcon_Db_Profiler>` to record real time statistics of the statements sent to the database system:
+You can also create your own profile class based on :doc:`Phalcon\Db\Profiler <../api/Phalcon_Db_Profiler>` to record real time statistics of the statements sent to the database system:

 .. code-block:: php

     <?php

+    use \Phalcon\Db\Profiler as Profiler;
+    use \Phalcon\Db\Profiler\Item as Item;

-    class DbProfiler extends Phalcon_Db_Profiler
+    class DbProfiler extends Profiler
     {

         /**
-        * Executed before the SQL statement is sent to the db server */ public function beforeStartProfile(Phalcon_Db_Profiler_Item $profile) {
+        * Executed before the SQL statement is sent to the db server */ public function beforeStartProfile(Item $profile) {
             echo $profile->getSQLStatement();
         }